GIDUGUVENKATRAM/My-Terraform-Labs/README.md

 # My-Terraform-Labs
-Created Terrform scripts to provision the Infrastructure
+Creating Terrform scripts to provision the Infrastructure